sahilrajput03/learn-raspberry/using-mongodb.md

 # USING CONNECTION STRING
 mongo mongodb://root:root@192.168.18.13:27017/

-# YOU CAN LOGIN IN THE SHELL
+# MANULA LOGIN IN MONGO SHELL
+# STEP1: connect to mongo shell first
 mongo
-# now in shell you can authenticate by:
+# STEP2: Now in shell you can authenticate by:
 use admin // change to admin DB db.auth('root', 'root')
 ```